Fed's Powell, in Trump's crosshairs, gets backing from Congress

 "Stay strong and courageous," urged Representative David Scott, a Democrat from Georgia.
 "Have no fear: The president can’t fire you, and we in Congress, both Democrats and Republicans, got your back.”

-GRAPHIC: Powell's outreach to lawmakers -https://tmsnrt.rs/2JAUmkH
+(GRAPHIC: Powell's outreach to lawmakers -https://tmsnrt.rs/2JAUmkH

 (Reporting by Ann Saphir; Editing by Chizu Nomiyama and Leslie Adler)